AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ### Request for Account Statement {#Request-for-Account-Statement}

-Request for account statement template helps to create a form that initiates the process of obtaining an accurate and up-to-date statement of customers.
+A request for account statement template helps to create a form that initiates the process of obtaining an accurate and up-to-date statement of customers.
 The statement provides a detailed record of financial transactions, activities, or other relevant information about customers who use this form.

 ![Request-for-account-statment](/help/adaptive-forms/assets/Request-for-account-statment.png)